 - Charms – Hellfire Torch (large charm), Annihilus (small charm), then any charms with life, faster hit recovery, max damage, attack rating, resistances, and mana

-Since many enemies may come at you at the same time, your hireling is key to surviving encounters.
+Since many enemies may come at you simultaneously, your hireling is key to surviving encounters.
 The best hireling is the mercenary you can recruit in act two on Nightmare difficulty, and you can choose whether he has Holy Freeze or Might.

 We’ve opted to have the mercenary wield Ethereal items.
 This grants a bonus to damage for weapons or defence for armour.
 It has a lower equip requirement than the regular versions and self-repairs, but it breaks permanently if the durability reaches zero.
 These items also sell for 25% of the regular version’s price.